630-584-4800

 In addition to income withholding, there are other tools to collect payment and compel compliance with a support order.
 These include:

-- Criminal charges – If the arrearage is $5000 or more and at least 6 months past due it could result in a Class A misdemeanor.
-If the arrearage is more than $20,000 and 1 year past due it could result in a Class 4 felony.
+• Criminal charges – If the arrearage is $5,000 or more and at least six months past due, this could result in Class A misdemeanor charges.
+If the arrearage is more than $20,000 and one year past due, it could result in Class 4 felony charges.

 If you are not receiving your support payments and need help collecting the support you are owed, contact us at 630-584-4800 to schedule a free consultation.
 We will examine your situation and discuss your legal options.
 We seek to recover support payments in the most efficient way possible.
 Our attorneys represent clients throughout Kane County and the surrounding counties of Northern Illinois.